pololu/rpicsim/docs/KnownIssues.md

 _MPLAB X versions affected: all tested versions_

 The {file:RamWatcher.md RAM watcher}, when testing code that writes to LATA, might actually report it as a write to PORTA instead of LATA.
-This flaw has been observed on a PIC10F322 but it probably affects other PORTx and LATx registers.
+This issue has been observed on a PIC10F322 but it probably affects other PORTx and LATx registers.

-This flaw is tested in `spec/integration/ram_watcher_spec.rb`.
-This flaw could not be tested on MPLAB X versions affected by the "RAM watcher is useless" flaw above.
+This issue is tested in `spec/integration/ram_watcher_spec.rb`.
+This issue could not be tested on MPLAB X versions affected by the "RAM watcher is useless" issue above.

 Midrange ADC gives incorrect readings